Tylerjet/tplink-eapcontroller-pfsense/README.md

 ### EAP controller updates

 The main area of concern is keeping up with TP-Links's updates.
 I don't know of a way to automatically grab the URL to the current version; UBNT posts updates only to their blog and their forums, and they don't seem to have a link alias to the current release.
 That means we have to commit an update directly to the install.sh script with every release.

-If you're aware of an update before I am:

-1. Create a branch from master, named for the version you are about to test.
-2. Update the URL in install.sh to the latest version.
-3. Test it on your pfSense system.
-4. Optional, but ideal: test it on a fresh pfSense system, as in a VM.
-5. If it checks out, submit a pull request from your branch.
-This helps bring my attention to the update and lets me know that you have tested the new version.

-I will then test on my own systems and merge the PR.

 ### Other enhancements